How Can HR Leaders Manage Challenges in the New Realities of Working at Home?

 Drawing on work by thoughtful colleagues and through recent interviews, we heard work at home challenges such as: How do I manage my time at work vs. time with family?
 How do I connect with others?
 How do I build trust and relationships?
 How do I make sure my work gets noticed?
 From this work, leaders should pay attention to four challenges with remote workers.

-Finding the right work/life balance
+1. Finding the right work-life balance

 Working at home removes traditional boundaries of going to and from work, creates pressures of doing work while managing children (especially when children face school closings), and requires discipline to avoid other distractions (e.g., television, internet, food, and family matters).

-Overcoming workplace isolation
+2. Overcoming workplace isolation

-Compensating for the lack of face to face communication
+3. Compensating for the lack of face to face communication

-Compensating for lack of visibility
+4. Compensating for lack of visibility

 Three critical success factors for finding opportunity in working at home:

-Colleagues have studied companies who have managed to telecommute (e.g., Best Buy, the US Government, Yahoo!, Automattic), and found three common critical success factors to ensure that employees are receiving what they most value from work:
+Colleagues have studied companies who have managed to telecommute (e.g., Best Buy, the US Government, Yahoo!, Automattic).
+And found three common critical success factors to ensure that employees are receiving what they most value from work:

 Without a doubt, leaders need to communicate even more.
-This means developing protocols to stay in touch with remote employees, to have virtual meetings at times that work for remote employees, to share even more information, and to engage in both formal and informal communications.
+This means developing protocols to stay in touch with remote employees, have virtual meetings at times that work for remote employees, share even more information, and engage in formal and informal communications.
 Leaders can continually ask remote employees, “how well do you know what is happening to the organization and how you fit in with it?”

 Companies that thrive have a holistic approach to working at home.
 Through attending to coordination, communication, and culture, employees find more belief (meaning and purpose), becoming (learning and growing), and belonging (feeling part of the community).